vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/065/04_idA_hi.md

 In b it is not clear to me what flaws the Maruts needed to purify; Geldner (n.
 4b) suggests it’s the unnatural pregnancy and birth, and he may well be right.

-Gr (and Lub) assign ukṣámānāḥ to √ukṣ ‘sprinkle’, but ‘grow’ seems more likely (so also Geldner, Renou).
+Grassmann (and Lubotsky) assign ukṣámānāḥ to √ukṣ ‘sprinkle’, but ‘grow’ seems more likely (so also Geldner, Renou).

 Our problematic expression may have spawned the two ánu forms (in c and d) from áyā nú.
 The first is in the familiar expression ánu jóṣam (II.21.3, etc.) “according to / at pleasure”; the latter I construe with tanvàm (cf. I.147.4 ánu mrk̥ ṣīṣta tanvàm, with similar discontinuity).
 Neither √vakṣ / ukṣ nor √mṛc otherwise ánu.